List of NFL rivalries: Inter-conference

 Teams do not play a given inter-conference opponent more than once during the season unless they are to meet up in the Super Bowl.
-The NFL schedules inter-conference divisions to play each other exactly once on a rotating basis within a four-year cycle.
-For instance, given the 2012 NFL season as a reference, the NFC East played the AFC North during the 2012 season, then the AFC West during the 2013 season, AFC South during the 2014 season, and finally the AFC East in the 2015 season before repeating the cycle.
+The NFL schedules inter-conference divisions to play each other exactly once on a rotating basis within a four-year cycle, or as frequently as once every two years depending on record since the 2021 NFL season.
+For instance, given the 2012 NFL season as a reference, the NFC East played the AFC North during the 2012 season, then the AFC West during the 2013 season, the AFC South during the 2014 season, and finally the AFC East in the 2015 season before repeating the cycle.
 The league also schedules inter-conference games on an eight-year cycle so any particular team will both host and visit any given team in the league within eight years.
 Inter-conference rivals may play each other more frequently in the preseason, where no structured scheduling formula is used.

+Historic

+Certain rivalries had existed at various points in the league history across either conference, though some have ceased due to relocation, divisional realignment; or both.